 Seasonal Spruce Up

-The middle of winter may not seem like a good time to start a renovation project, but the season has a surprising amount of DIY appeal.
+The middle of winter may not seem like a good time to start a renovation project, but the cold season actually offers a surprising amount of appeal to DIYers.
 Without vacations, outdoor activities, and other warm-weather distractions, homeowners can often get more accomplished in a shorter amount of time.
 And while you can’t really work on your garden or install a new deck during the winter, there are still plenty of satisfying projects you can tackle when you’re stuck inside.
 Let’s face it: You need something to do besides binge-watching the latest hot series on Netflix.
 So, get those DIY juices flowing by working on one or more of these 10 parts of the home you can—and should—renovate during the winter.

 The Kitchen Countertops